Green Deal Bicycle

 About 60% of employees live within 20 km of their work place.
 Of this group, more than half commute by bike at least once a week.
 Just under half (almost) never cycle to work.
 This can and should be different!
 Our goal is to encourage as many regional employers and employees as possible to adopt bike-friendly employment conditions.
 Such as attractive bike mileage reimbursement, bike leasing opportunities, locker rooms at work, etc. This encourages cyclists to commute, CO2 emissions are reduced and employers get more vital employees.

 Green Deal Bicycle, in cooperation with Breikers, is looking to connect with information and service providers such as Da’s zo gefietst, Zo Werkt Het, Fietsersbond, Kies de Fiets and Anders Reizen.
 Together we can develop a simple, attractive proposition for (HR managers at) employers.
-In September 2023, Green Deal Bicycle partners, along with MKB Amsterdam, signed an Impact Deal (Dutch).
+In September 2023, Green Deal Bicycle partners, along with MKB Amsterdam, signed an Impact Deal.
 This encourages bicycle use among employees in SMEs.
 Meanwhile, regional governments and Green Deal Bicycle partners are lobbying for simple, understandable laws and regulations for bicycle use, so that as many employees as possible will choose to cycle.

 3. Children and youth on bicycles (ages 2-20).

 Fewer and fewer children and youth are using bicycles to get home, to school, sports or friends.
 One in three children never bike to elementary school.
-In Amsterdam, a quarter of children cannot ride a bike (Dutch).
+In Amsterdam, a quarter of children cannot ride a bike (Dutch article).
 Our goal is to help as many children and young people as possible get on the bicycle saddle and thus preserve regional cycling culture.
 To this end, we look at what “having access to a bicycle” means for (young) children.
 We initiate concrete pilots (Dutch video) that help young people choose to ride a bicycle.

-Green Deal Bicycle has successfully developed and scaled up the START programme (Dutch).
+Green Deal Bicycle has successfully developed and scaled up the START programme.
 With this, we are working to build the culture of cycling by starting with the youngest children (up to age 6) and their parents/caregivers.
 START is for cities committed to health and inclusive prosperity, for nurseries and elementary schools focused on equity and physical activity, and for anyone who wants to do more by bike.

 4. Understanding impact of increased bicycle use